Analysis | What You Need to Know About China’s Virus Outbreak

 4. How is it measured?

 Epidemiologists try to gauge contagiousness by estimating the number of new cases a person who is infected is likely to generate while infectious, in what’s termed a basic reproduction number.
 These numbers represent the difference between epidemics that are controllable and those causing a significant number of illnesses and requiring intensive strategies to mitigate.
-The WHO said the preliminary reproduction number of 2019-nCoV is between 1.4 to 2.5, meaning that every case could infect between 1.4 and 2.5 people.
+The World Health Organization said the preliminary reproduction number of 2019-nCoV is between 1.4 to 2.5, meaning that every case could infect between 1.4 and 2.5 people.
 Neil Ferguson, renowned for his work measuring the spread of emerging infectious diseases, and his colleagues at Imperial College London estimated the number at 2.6, making it similar to SARS, but more infectious than flu.
 It also means that to control the outbreak, at least 60% of cases would have to be prevented from spreading to another person.
 Another research group estimated the number to be 3.11, or possibly as high as 4.13.
+Researchers from the Chinese Academy of Sciences in Beijing put it at 4.08.
+That compares with a reproduction number of SARS in Beijing of 2.76 and Guangzhou of 3.01.

 5. What does it do?